-While local governments were recognised under the Constitution as the third tier of
+While local governments were recognised under the Constitution as the third tier of government, their regulation was done under both the Local Government Regulations of

-1963, as well as in regional laws.91 This part discusses the scope for expenditure, revenue and budgetary autonomy that was afforded them mainly under the constitutional framework.
+1963, as well as in regional laws.
+This part discusses the scope for expenditure, revenue and budgetary autonomy that was afforded them mainly under the constitutional framework.